 SAGE will be primarily, but not exclusively, a grant-making organization to promote American ideals above American policy.
 It will leverage the power of the private sector -- where the bulk of American ingenuity, creativity, technological innovation and resources rest -- to strengthen communications with foreign publics, in support of U.S. national interests.

 SAGE will be a 501(c)3 non-profit with an anticipated budget of up to $10 million, 85% of which will be devoted to programming.
-SAGE will seek start-up funds from the corporate sector ($4.5m), individual major donors ($2.0m), and private foundations ($3.5).
+SAGE will seek start-up funds from corporations (targeting $4.5m), individual major donors ($2.0m), and private foundations ($3.5).

-As a member of the SAGE working group from the start, I was frequently asked to comment and edit drafts of the plan throughout 2011.
-Draft language in the plan that left room for interpretation that SAGE would compete with the State Department, particularly the Bureau of Educational and Cultural Affairs, is gone.
-Instead, the plan, as Dobriansky emphasized in her comments yesterday, will support the many public diplomacy actors at State, including the special advisors for Global Youth Issues, Global Partnerships, Civil Societies and Emerging Democracies, and others.
-(That these are not part of the portfolio of the Under Secretary for Public Diplomacy (and Public Affairs) is a separate matter.)
-SAGE is positioned to extend these and other efforts, including those of the Office of the Under Secretary for Public Diplomacy (and Public Affairs).
+In the interest of disclosure, I was a member of the SAGE working group from the start.
+This offered me frequent opportunities to comment and edit drafts of the plan throughout 2011.
+Early language in these drafts that suggested SAGE would compete with the State Department for resources has been removed.
+As Dobriansky emphasized in her comments yesterday, SAGE will support the many public diplomacy actors at State, including the special advisors for Global Youth Issues, Global Partnerships, Civil Societies and Emerging Democracies, and others.
+The astute reader will recognize that none of these are not part of the portfolio of the Under Secretary for Public Diplomacy (and Public Affairs).
+However, SAGE intends to also support the efforts of the Under Secretary, including the Bureau of Educational and Cultural Affairs.

-Goli surprised the crowd yesterday by announcing that SAGE would be located at the USC Annenberg School for Communication and Journalism.
-The formal relationship with the Wilson Center at an end now that the business plan is done, the move to the West Coast makes sense to put SAGE in close proximity to California's technology centers, entertainment industry, and outside the Washington Beltway.
-This will further reduce the perception of competition for resources.
+Goli surprised the crowd yesterday by announcing that SAGE would be located at the USC Annenberg School for Communication and Journalism in Los Angeles.
+With the formal relationship with the Wilson Center now at an end with the completion of the business plan, a move to the West Coast makes sense.
+This will take SAGE out of the Beltway and put SAGE in proximity to California's technology centers and entertainment industry.
+In conversations, this is an attempt to reduce the perception that SAGE will compete for taxpayer resources.

-The relationship with USC is completely contingent on SAGE raising an unspecified amount of funding.
-USC will provide a location, graduate students, and a name.
-SAGE will provide the cash.
+However, the relationship with USC is contingent on SAGE raising an unspecified amount of funding.
+USC will provide a location, graduate students for labor, and a name, while SAGE will provide the cash to pay for all of this.
+The surprise announcement has not been followed up by an acknowledgement by either Annenberg or the USC Center for Public Diplomacy.

 It is noteworthy that SAGE is described as a "strategic communication organization" and not a "public diplomacy organization."
 Is this because "public diplomacy" is seen as a bureaucracy more than a practice or a concept and thus "strategic communication" was used to minimize the appearance SAGE would compete with State?